-Today, lumber is still king, but agribusiness and tourism play an important role in the economy.
 The town is in the middle of national and state forests, as well as the Big Thicket National Preserve.
-Birding is a popular activity in the area.
-Residents salute the forests with the popular Magnolia Festival each April.
+Birding is popular in the area.
+Residents salute the forests with the Magnolia Festival each April.

 Plan your Texas trip then take your Passport with you.